y1zhou/knowledge-base/content/series/bayesian-stat/1-introduction/index.md

 ---
 title: "Introduction to Bayesian Statistics"
 date: 2021-01-13T10:20:00-04:00
-summary: "" # appears in list of posts
+summary: "First lecture of the course, and a brief history of Bayesian statistics." # appears in list of posts
 categories: ["Bayesian Statistics"] # main category; shown in post metadata
 tags: ["Statistics", "Bayesian Statistics"] # list of related tags